+If a storm is headed your way, it’s wise to think about how to keep your home or business protected from potential damage.
 Whether you live in hurricane territory or Tornado Alley, near a river or on a fault line, weather emergencies can strike anywhere, anytime.
-Learn how to prepare for severe weather, including tips to board up for National Preparedness Month and how to recover once the disaster passes.
+Learn how to prepare for severe weather, including tips to board up and how to recover once the disaster passes.

 How to Prepare for Severe Weather

 - Know what hazardous weather is headed your way: One of the most effective ways to stay aware of dangerous weather is to listen to an NOAA weather radio.
 This type of radio broadcasts continuous weather information from the nearest National Weather Service office, providing you with local, real-time weather updates and emergency alerts.
 Plug one in where people in your home or business are most likely to hear an alert.
 Put batteries in the radio as well to ensure continued alerts in a power outage.

 - Make an emergency plan: Discuss an emergency meeting place with your family in case disaster strikes.
 Keep emergency contact information in a safe place, such as in your wallet or saved on your phone.
 Make sure your business has an evacuation route and other safety protocols in place.